 Why do ecotherapists need governance?
 For me, it is about ethics and credibility.

 As we've discovered, you don’t need qualifications or professional registration to call yourself an ecotherapist.
 In fact, ecotherapy currently sits almost completely off the mainstream professional map.
 This brings both challenges and benefits.

 On the one hand, being off the map places ecotherapy outside the dominant conventional worldview, where it has the potential to be counter-cultural and transformative.
-Outside the constraints of convention it brims with the possibility of radical change, at the deepest levels of self and society.
+Outside the constraints of convention, it brims with the possibility of radical change, at the deepest levels of self and society.

 On the other hand, being positioned on the map as a conventional profession - with a governing body, standard ethical framework, training pathways and formal procedures for complaints - would make it a lot easier for funders, organisations and clients to engage with.
-This question of credibility is a very common issue brought by my coaching clients.
+This question of credibility is a very common issue brought up by my coaching clients.

 One paradox of ecotherapy governance then, is how can credibility be established in the conventional world, while simultaneously challenging that world?